Sadig Rahimov: Career

 Sadig Rahimov held this position in 1942–1946, and in 1946–1949 he served as Minister of Textile Industry of the Azerbaijan SSR.
 In 1949, a number of ministries in the republic were abolished and some were merged.
-At that time, the Ministry of Textile Industry and the Ministry of Light Industry were merged and S. Rahimov was appointed Minister of Light Industry of the Azerbaijan SSR.
+At that time, the Ministry of Textile Industry and the Ministry of Light Industry were merged and Rahimov was appointed Minister of Light Industry of the Azerbaijan SSR.
 He served in this position from 1949 to 1952.

 In 1952, Azerbaijan was divided into two provinces: Baku and Ganja.
-In April 1952, by the decision of the presidium of the Supreme Soviet of the Azerbaijan SSR, S. Rahimov was appointed chairman of the Ganja Regional Executive Committee.
+In April 1952, by the decision of the presidium of the Supreme Soviet of the Azerbaijan SSR, Rahimov was appointed chairman of the Ganja Regional Executive Committee.
 He served in this position from 1952 to 1953.
 However, the regional structure did not function much in Azerbaijan and was abolished a year later.
-S. Rahimov returned to Baku after the abolition of Ganja region, became the Minister of Public Utilities and Civil Construction of the Azerbaijan SSR, then the Minister of Highly Processed Industrial Goods and held these positions in 1953-1954.
+Rahimov returned to Baku after the abolition of Ganja region, became the Minister of Public Utilities and Civil Construction of the Azerbaijan SSR, then the Minister of Highly Processed Industrial Goods and held these positions in 1953-1954.

-S. Rahimov was the chairman of the Council of Ministers of the Azerbaijan SSR in 1954–1958.
-In 1958-1961, S. Rahimov chaired the State Committee for Control over Industrial Safety and Mining of the Council of Ministers of the Republic, and in 1961-1965 he was the head of the Baku Main Construction Department.
-In 1965-1975, S. Rahimov headed the Ministry of Light Industry of the Azerbaijan SSR.
+Rahimov was the chairman of the Council of Ministers of the Azerbaijan SSR in 1954–1958.
+In 1958-1961, Rahimov chaired the State Committee for Control over Industrial Safety and Mining of the Council of Ministers of the Republic, and in 1961-1965 he was the head of the Baku Main Construction Department.
+In 1965-1975, Rahimov headed the Ministry of Light Industry of the Azerbaijan SSR.

 Rahimov has repeatedly been a member of the Central Committee of the Communist Party of Azerbaijan and its bureau, the Supreme Soviet of the Azerbaijan SSR and its presidium, a deputy of the Supreme Soviets of Azerbaijan and the USSR, a delegate to plenary sessions, conferences, congresses and sessions.